 passenger.
 Claimant was not a violation

 stated that the driver has of Title VI of the

-been undertrained on passengers with Civil Rights Act of 1964 as it did not
+been undertrained on Civil Rights Act of

+passengers with 1964 as it did not

 developmental disabilities excluded the

 and requested driver passenger from

 training materials.
 The participation in, or

-claimant indicated the need for more [driver] denied benefits of, transit services on
+claimant indicated the denied benefits of,

-education and the basis of race,
+need for more [driver] education and transit services on the basis of race,

 understanding of the color or national

 growing population of origin, as protected

-adults with disabilities, especially autism. by Title VI of the Civil Rights Act of
+adults with disabilities, by Title VI of the

 especially autism.
+Civil Rights Act of

 1964.
 Complaint

 was denied.

 The complaint was

 reviewed by NVTA

 Staff.
+It was

-It was determined that is
+determined that is

 was not a violation

-of Title VI of the

-Civil Rights Act of
+of Title VI of the Civil Rights Act of

+1964 as it did not

-Title VI complaint, 1964 as it did not exclude the
+Title VI complaint, exclude the

 submitted though the Vine passenger(s) from

-HappyFox application, was filed against a bus driver participation in, or
+HappyFox application, was participation in, or

-who, allegedly, was rude, denied benefits of,
+filed against a bus driver denied benefits of,

-disrespectful, and acted transit services on
+who, allegedly, was rude, disrespectful, and acted transit services on

-aggressively towards the the basis of race, color or national
+aggressively towards the the basis of race,

+onboard passengers, who color or national

-2. 09/30/2019 onboard passengers, who Closed origin, as protected
+2. 09/30/2019 were students from one of Closed origin, as protected

-were students from one of the local high schools. by Title VI of the
+the local high schools. by Title VI of the

 The claimant stated that Civil Rights Act of

 the bus ride felt very 1964.
 Further telephone interview

 uncomfortable and with the claimant

-requested that another driver be assigned to the was conducted.
+requested that another was conducted.
 The

-route. claimant admitted
+driver be assigned to the claimant admitted

-he wasn't sure what
+route. he wasn't sure what

-to log the complaint as, so he chose
+to log the complaint

+as, so he chose

 Title VI even though

 he knew it wasn't a

 Title VI complaint.

 Complaint was

 denied. as denied.